chipsenkbeil/distant.nvim/README.md

     require('distant').setup {
       -- Apply these settings to the specific host ['example.com'] = {
-        launch = {
+        -- Specify a specific location for the distant binary on the remote machine distant = {
-          -- Specify a specific location for the distant binary on the remote machine distant = '/path/to/distant',
+          bin = '/path/to/distant',
         }

-        lsp = {
+        -- Specify an LSP to run for a specific project lsp = {
-          -- Specify an LSP to run for a specific project ['My Project'] = {
+          ['My Project'] = {
             cmd = '/path/to/rust-analyzer',
             root_dir = '/path/to/project/root',